 Results of this survey have provided the foundation for re-establishing the seagrass long-term monitoring program for Hay Point, and expanding the scope to include areas in Mackay and reference sites in the Southern Whitsundays (Keswick Island group).
-The long-term monitoring approach is based on periodic re-assessments of all seagrasses within the region (ideally every three years) with a subset of representative areas monitored annually in the intervening years.
-This survey (2014) would serve as year one of the three year program.
-This same approach is used as part of NQBP's other long-term seagrass programs in the Ports of Weipa and Abbot Point, and elsewhere in other Queensland ports.
+NQBP is considering implementing a long-term monitoring approach based on periodic re-assessments of all seagrasses within the region (ideally every three years) with a subset of representative areas monitored annually in the intervening years.
+Long-term monitoring programs will enhance our understanding of seagrass dynamics and enable more effective management of valuable marine habitats and marine port environments.
+Information collected in these programs aims to assist in planning and managing future developments in coastal areas, particularly new and expanding marine port projects.